encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 Note that our Docker setup runs all three parties on the same machine, essentially tripling the local RAM requirements.
 Hence, the domain of graph sizes we can run the benchmarks on critically depends on the available RAM.
 We provide scripts for running experiments using at most 12 GB of RAM.
-Furthermore, we kindly ask the artifact reviewer how much available RAM they have.
+We think that this is sufficient to verify our claims, but should this not be the case, we kindly ask the artifact reviewer how much available RAM they have.
-We are happy to then provide additional benchmark scripts doing all benchmarks possible within this constraint, allowing to reproduce the experiments on larger graphs too, confirming that scalability proceeds as to be expected from the smaller benchmarks.
+We are happy to then provide additional benchmark scripts doing all benchmarks possible within this constraint, allowing to reproduce the experiments on larger graphs too, confirming that scalability indeed proceeds as to be expected from the smaller benchmarks.

 **Note regarding considered datasets**:
 Note that our MPC protocols are parametrized by the number of nodes and total graph size only.